IHE/RAD.IRA/input/pagecontent/rad-x9.md

 **Figure 2:3.X9.4-1: Interaction Diagram**

 #### 2:3.X9.4.1 Notification Message
-The Manager sends the received notification events to Subscribers that subscribed to the received event.
+The Manager sends the received notification events to Subscribers that listed this event type in their subscription.
 The Manager shall support sending such messages to more than one Subscriber.

 The Subscriber shall support handling such messages from more than one Manager.

 ##### 2:3.X9.4.1.1 Trigger Events

-The Manager accepts a notification event request.
+The Manager accepts a notification event request and this Subscriber has listed this event type in its subscription.

 ##### 2:3.X9.4.1.2 Message Semantics

 This message is a [FHIRcast Event Notification Request](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html#event-notification-request) request.
 The Manager is the FHIRcast Hub.
 The Subscriber is the FHIRcast Subscriber.

-The Manager shall send all events it received to Subscribers that subscribed to the event, including custom events.

-The Manager shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) in FHIRcast.
+Since the Manager is required to support FHIRcast [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html), it will need to manage the version ID in the event.
+TODO: Rework.
+Look at #3.

 ##### 2:3.X9.4.1.3 Expected Actions

-The Subscriber shall validate that the event contexts, `updates` and `select` conform to the corresponding resource definition if known, and return an error if they don't.
+The Subscriber may validate the received event according to its business logic.
+If the Subscriber rejects the event, then it shall notify the Manager about the error.

 The Subscriber shall handle events `[FHIR resource]-open` | `update` | `select` | `close` that it supports.
 The event handling requirements are defined in the Actor Description for each actor per profile.

 If the Subscriber accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

+TODO: See if stating parsing vs processing and handle response and error are handled.

 ##### 2:3.X9.4.1.3.1 Handling open events

-Upon receiving a `[FHIR resource]-open` event, the Subscriber shall *open* the corresponding `event.context` according to its application logic.
+Upon receiving a `[FHIR resource]-open` event, the Subscriber will *open* the corresponding `event.context` according to its application logic.
+The semantics of the open event may be further described in the corresponding 'open request' transaction.

+TODO: Move to Volume 1 if needed
 > Note: The Subscriber may use all or a subset of the context provided.
 For example, a Report Creator may use the patient and study context to open the corresponding procedure and make it ready for dictation, and ignore the report context since the Report Creator will create its own.
 On the other hand, an Evidence Creator (such as a specialty AI application) may use only the study context to run an inference model on the study on demand, ignoring the report and patient context.

-> Note: For `[FHIRresource]-open` events, occasionally the same anchor context may be re-opened. e.g. [Use Case #3: Interruption and Resume Flow](volume-1.html#1xx423-use-case-3-interruption-and-resume-flow) and FHIRcast [Section 4.4 Multi-tab Considerations](https://build.fhir.org/ig/HL7/fhircast-docs/4-4-multitab-considerations.html).
-In these cases, the Subscriber event handling for the subsequent event may differ from the first event.
+> Note: For `[FHIRresource]-open` events, this may be the initial creation of the context, or an re-open of the context.
+Subscriber event handling for the subsequent event may differ from the first event.
->
-> For example, an Evidence Creator may skip executing the expensive processing on the patient's study if the report context is re-open and the evidence data from previous execution is still available and valid.

 ##### 2:3.X9.4.1.3.2 Handling update events